dapr/components-contrib/tests/certification/pubsub/amqp/README.md

   This case found a real defect.
 The component answered a handler error with the AMQP `rejected` outcome, which tells the broker the message is invalid, so it was dead-lettered and never came back.
-A handler error in Dapr means "deliver this again", which is the `released` outcome.
-The conformance suite never exercises a handler error, so nothing caught it before.
+A handler error in Dapr means "deliver this again".
+The component now answers with `modified` and `delivery-failed`, which asks for redelivery and increments the broker's delivery count, so redelivery-delay and max-delivery-attempts apply and a message that always fails eventually dead-letters instead of spinning.

+  The conformance suite does return a handler error, but it removes the message from its expected set before doing so, so it never asserts redelivery and could not detect the outcome being wrong.

 ### Recovery from a broker restart